JeremyKuhne/MacIO/README.md

-deletepartition   dp        Deletes the specified partition. checksum          hash, cs  Generates an MD5 checksum for a file. extractdriver     ed        Extracts the specified driver code. extractpartition  ep        Extracts the specified partition replacepartition  rp        Replaces a partition with a specified file. hfsinfo           hfs, hi   Lists information for HFS volumes. createimage       ci        Creates an empty image of the given size.
+deletepartition   dp        Deletes the specified partition. checksum          hash, cs  Generates an MD5 checksum for a file. extractdriver     ed        Extracts the specified driver code. extractpartition  ep        Extracts the specified partition. replacepartition  rp        Replaces a partition with a specified file. hfsinfo           hfs, hi   Lists information for HFS volumes. createimage       ci        Creates an empty image of the given size.